 - Defective, spoiled or broken goods.
 Or a seller’s mistake — it is not the thing you ordered or not the whole set.

 - The item broke before the warranty expired.
 The seller is obliged to replace the product or make a refund.

-N.B.: Make screenshots, record the process of unpacking and turning on the purchased electronics.
+N.B.: Make screenshots, and record the process of unpacking and the moment of turning on the purchased electronics.
 This might become a piece of important evidence in case of a dispute.

 Refunds can be: full — the purchase price is refunded, and you keep the item or return it (delivery payment is negotiable); partial — if the defect is minor and can be easily fixed, the seller offers to refund the cost in part (sure, the product remains with you).
 Replacement is also possible: the seller does not return the money, but the damaged or unsuitable product is replaced with a new (the same or similar) one.

 But a merchant may refuse to return your funds, and the negotiations will fail.
 That is one of the situations when a customer may initiate a chargeback.

 Circumstances may vary a lot since many schemes are used to seize other people’s money.
 A possible example is a fraudster placing an order on a website, paying with a stolen bank card, and receiving the item.
 This online store, in its turn, receives an application for a refund from the real cardholder, who claims that the money from his card was debited illegally and he did not receive anything.
 In this case, the initiation of a refund is referred to as a chargeback.
 It is a procedure for debiting the amount of an authorised payment from a merchant’s account upon the request of the issuing bank.
 It should be noted that such a refund is mandatory if the fact of fraud is established.

 Customers can also apply for an e-commerce chargeback in other cases: